 Nutrition is another key part of our detox process.
 We aim to replenish essential nutrients that are often lacking due to substance use.
 We offer nutritious, healthy food like fruit and vegetable juices, superfood smoothies, and whole food plant-rich foods.

-What Are the Next Steps and Care After the Detox Process?
+What Are The Next Treatment Steps After The Detox Process for Drugs?

 Detoxification is only the first part of the journey to long-term recovery.
 We believe that additional outpatient and inpatient programming is critical to maintaining sobriety.
 Before departing from our facility, our team will work with every patient to ensure they have a solid aftercare plan for continuing treatment.

-We offer an Intensive Outpatient Program or an Outpatient Program.
+We offer an Intensive Outpatient Program or an Outpatient Program at our rehab facility.
 We are willing to help guide you through your options and look forward to building the necessary skills to maintain a stable future.

-Pathways Recovery is here to help you and your loved ones cast off a substance use disorder’s constricting hold.
-Our home-like detox facility is ready to provide you with a great opportunity to begin your recovery journey.
+Pathways Recovery, in Sacramento, CA, is here to help you and your loved ones cast off a substance use disorder’s constricting hold.
+Our home-like drug detox facility is ready to provide you with a great opportunity to begin your recovery journey.
 Give us a call at 916-735-8377 to get enrolled today.

 What medicine is good for detox?

 There is no one specific medication that will be perfect for every patient.
-In some programs, methadone is used to control withdrawal symptoms.
+In some medical detox centers, methadone is used to control withdrawal symptoms.
 However, we do not use methadone because it is an opioid and can be as addictive as heroin.

 We use another medication called Suboxone and other non-Suboxone options to ensure our patients are getting the appropriate treatment they need.
 We strive only to administer medication if necessary.